k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ![custom logic](images/custom_logic_example_3.png)

-Note: verify that the SQL statement runs on a read-only DB connection when exposing the SQL statement as an external parameter for the user to prevent a DB update.
+Note: Verify that the SQL statement runs on a read-only DB connection when exposing the SQL statement as an external parameter for the user to prevent a DB update.

 ### Debugging the Customized Flow